π HISTORICAL ARCHIVE - October 08, 2025

 You can run it on your iPhone, Android, Mac or PC for smart replies, conversat..."

-π¬ "The problem with LLM benchmarks is that they can be twisted and cherry-picked"
+π¬ "The problem with LLM benchmarks is that they can be twisted and cherry-picked in so many different ways that just about anything can be read from them."

 π€ AI MODELS